Building bridges: how Fienta expanded from Estonia to Kenya with Latitude59

 In Kenya, business relationships rely much more on personal contact.
 Email isn’t the go-to channel we’re used to in Europe.
 Latitude59 gives us a chance to introduce Fienta in person, meet potential customers, and better understand local business culture and the specific needs of the ticketing market.

-To be honest, we might not have taken the leap without Liisi and Kaspar’s encouragement from Latitude59.
-Their invitation got us to Nairobi last year for the first time.
-This year we’re back, now as part of the expo area and with our first customers in Kenya, which feels like a very meaningful next step.
+To be honest, we might not have taken the leap without the encouragement of Liisi and Kaspar from Latitude59.
+Their invitation brought us to Nairobi for the first time last year.
+This year we’re back, now with a presence in the expo area and our first customers in Kenya, which feels like a meaningful next step.
 Every Latitude59 event helps us learn something new and strengthen our relationships in the region.

 How does the business environment in Nairobi differ from that in Estonia, and how has Fienta adapted to the Kenyan market?